AwalaApp/specs/rs008-cogrpc.md

 This bidirectional streaming RPC MUST be used to collect cargo from the server.
 The server MUST send zero or more [RAMF](rs001-ramf.md)-serialized cargo messages and the client MUST acknowledge the receipt of each cargo per the requirements and recommendations in RS-000.

 This call MUST be authenticated by setting the `Authorization` metadata to the string `Relaynet-CCA ${crcBase64}`, where `${crcBase64}` is the Base64-encoded serialization of a valid [Cargo Collection Authorization (CCA)](./rs000-core.md#cca).
 As a consequence, each call is bound to exactly one target gateway.

+The server MUST end the gRPC call when it has no further cargoes to send to the client.
+The underlying connection MAY remain open in case the client wishes to use the `DeliverCargo` RPC next.

 ## Acknowledgement Messages